MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-update-process-microsoft-365-apps.md

 The size of the download depends on several factors, such as how many updates are being released, and which version of Microsoft 365 Apps you're updating from.
 For example, if you have the March version of Microsoft 365 Apps installed, and you're updating to the July version, it's likely that more files are different between those two versions, than if you're updating from the June to the July version.
 Therefore, the download will probably be larger.

 > [!NOTE]
 > The update process automatically uses a technology called binary delta compression to help reduce the size of the files downloaded.
 But, this technology is only used if you're updating from a recent version of Microsoft 365 Apps.
-For example, binary delta compression is used if you're updating from the June to the July version, but not if you're updating from the March to the July version.
+For example, binary delta compression is used most likely if you're updating from the June to the July version, but not if you're updating from the March to the July version.

 If the download process is interrupted, such as by a temporary loss of network connectivity, the download resumes after the interruption, instead of restarting from the beginning.
 After the updates are downloaded, the computer doesn't have to be connected to the internet or the network for the updates to be applied.
 That's because all the files that are needed to apply the updates are already on the local computer.